-Displays may be scrapbooks, posters or stand-up displays on topic.
+Displays may be scrapbooks, posters, or stand-up displays on topic.
 May be identifying types of species studied, how to care for the species, etc. Displays must be educational in nature and do not fit in any category described above.

-- 59. Birds, scrapbook or display on your backyard bird feeder - 60.
+- 59. Birds scrapbook or display on your backyard bird feeder - 60.
 Earth Science and Geology, scrapbook or display of soil, rocks, minerals, fossils, etc. - 61.
-Fish, scrapbook or display on fishing - 62.
-Forestry, scrapbook or display on forestry - 63.
-Insects, scrapbook or display of insects - 64.
-Shooting Sports, scrapbook or display of firearms or bows (no real weapons) - 65.
-Weather, scrapbook or display on weather - 66.
-Weeds and Wildflowers, scrapbook or display on weeds - 67.
-Wildlife, scrapbook or display of wildlife
+Fish scrapbook or display on fishing - 62.
+Forestry scrapbook or display on forestry - 63.
+Insect scrapbook or display of insects - 64.
+Shooting Sports scrapbook or display of firearms or bows (no real weapons) - 65.
+Weather scrapbook, or display on weather

-DEPARTMENT 16 - JUNIOR NATURAL SCIENCES (SHOOTING SPORTS)
+DEPARTMENT 16 - JUNIOR NATURAL SCIENCES (SHOOTING SPORTS) (DANISH JUDGING)

-Judging for all pre- and post-fair events will be held prior to August 24 or after August 30.
+Shooting Sports Contest: June 5th, 2022, 5:00 Location of Contest: Lonnie and Jane Achenbach Farm Judging for all pre- and post-fair events will be held prior to August 24 or after August 30.
 In accordance with Wisconsin Administrative Code Chapter ATCP 160, projects must be represented at the County Fair for exhibitors to receive premiums.

-- All Shooting Sports exhibitors must complete the Shooting Sports Project Description form, retrieve form by visiting www.crawfordcountywisconsinfair.com.
-The Shooting Sports Project Description form must be dropped off at the Fair Office during regular entry times. - Participants in Archery Barebow, no sights, releases or stabilizer. - Participants in Archery Freestyle can bring own bow set to needs.
-Can shoot bow with sights in freestyle. - Participants in the Shotgun Trap, Muzzleloader, and .22 Rifle events must be Hunter Safety Certified, Wisconsin Department of Natural Resources (8-11 old members would not be eligible).
+- All Shooting Sports exhibitors must complete the Shooting Sports Project Description form, retrieve form by visiting • www.crawfordcountywisconsinfair.com.
+The Shooting Sports Project Description form must be dropped off at the Fair Office during regular entry times. - Participants in Archery Barebow, no sights, releases, or stabilizer. • - Participants in Archery Freestyle can bring own bow set to needs.
+Can shoot bow with sights in freestyle.

+- Participants in the Shotgun Trap, Muzzleloader, and .22 Rifle events must be Hunter Safety Certified, Wisconsin Department of Natural Resources (8-11 old members would not be eligible).
 A Hunter Safety Card must be presented on the day of the event. - Participants in Shotgun and .22 Rifle must bring own gun and ammunition. - For the Shotgun Trap event, fifty rounds of #7 shot are recommended.
-(Twenty-Five rounds will be used on Clay Pigeon Targets.)
-The additional rounds may be used for a shoot-off to determine a placing. - Participants in the Muzzleloader event may wish to bring their own gun & ammunition.
+(Twenty-Five rounds will be used on Clay Pigeon Targets.) • The additional rounds may be used for a shoot-off to determine a placing. - Participants in the Muzzleloader event may wish to bring their own gun & ammunition. .